Linnansaari National Park

-Linnansaari National Park (Linnansaaren kansallispuisto) is a national park in the Southern Savonia and Northern Savonia regions of Finland.
+Linnansaari National Park (Linnansaaren kansallispuisto) is a national park in the South Savo and Northern Savonia regions of Finland.
 It lies in the middle of the lake Haukivesi, a part of greater Saimaa.
 The National Park was established to conserve the valuable natural features of the Finnish lakeland.

 On the main island there's an old croft.
 Slash-and-burn agriculture is still practised on its fields to conserve the old cultural landscape and the associated plant and animal species.
 A large part of the island is natural-state coniferous forest, with some herb-rich parts.

-The critically endangered Saimaa Ringed Seal inhabits the park.
+The critically endangered Saimaa ringed seal inhabits the park.